The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 where $\mathscr{H}_\nu$ denotes the subspace containing almost all of $\psi$ in the sense of (\ref{close}).
 The thermal equilibrium state thus has the maximum entropy:

 where \emph{eq} denotes the equilibrium macrostate.

-\item Low-Entropy Initial Condition: on the assumption that we can model the universe as a quantum-mechanical system, we postulate a special low-entropy boundary condition on the universal wave function---the quantum-mechanical version of the Past Hypothesis:
+\item Low-Entropy Initial Condition: on the assumption that we can model the universe as a quantum-mechanical system, let us postulate a special low-entropy boundary condition on the universal wave function---the quantum-mechanical version of PH:

-where $\mathscr{H}_{PH}$ is the Past Hypothesis macro-space with dimension much smaller than that of the equilibrium macro-space.\footnote{Again, we assume that $\mathscr{H}_{PH}$ is finite-dimensional, in which case we can use the surface area measure on the unit sphere as the typicality measure for \# 10.
+where $\mathscr{H}_{PH}$ is the PH macro-space with dimension much smaller than that of the equilibrium macro-space.\footnote{Again, we assume that $\mathscr{H}_{PH}$ is finite-dimensional, in which case we can use the surface area measure on the unit sphere as the typicality measure for \# 10.
 It remains an open question in QSM about how to formulate the low-entropy initial condition when the initial macro-space is infinite-dimensional.} Hence, the initial state has very low entropy in the sense of (\ref{Boltzmann}).
 More details can be added to narrow down the range of choices of $\mathscr{H}_{PH}$.

 \end{enumerate}